Lostbone: Ominous (2012–2013)

-Album ‘Ominous’ was released on 13 January 2012, and was this time followed by the three premiere concerts in Wrocław, Bielsko-Biała and Warsaw alongside among others Jelonek, Horrorscope and Ametria.
-The first video ‘An Eye for an Eye’ premiered on 8 January.
-The album met with a positive response and gathered good reviews, and numerous new tracks made appearance during concerts.
-In March, Lostbone together with Made Of Hate and Hedfirst embarked on the month-long ‘Metal Tour of 2012’ all over Poland.
-In the Summer months, Lostbone performed as a headliner during the ŻubrFest 2012, Festiwal Mocnych Brzmień alongside Decapitated and supported Six Feet Under during their Warsaw concert.
-The 1 September saw the premiere of the second video in a cartoon form – ‘Temptations’.
-The second half of the year was marked by the ‘Ominogen Live 2012’ mini- tour with Made Of Hate and concerts alongside Frontside, My Riot and Flapjack.
+The album Ominous was released on 13 January 2012, followed by three premiere concerts in Wrocław, Bielsko-Biała and Warsaw.
+The album met with a positive response and gathered good reviews.
+In March, Lostbone embarked on the month-long Metal Tour of 2012 across Poland, together with Made Of Hate and Hedfirst.
+In the summer months, Lostbone headlined ŻubrFest 2012, Festiwal Mocnych Brzmień alongside Decapitated and supported Six Feet Under in Warsaw.

+In the second half of the year, Lostbone played the ‘Ominogen Live 2012’ mini-tour with Made Of Hate and concerts alongside Frontside, My Riot and Flapjack.
 The year has ended for the Lostbone with the performance at Warszawa Brzmi Ciężko festiwal alongside Hate and Hellectricity.
-In January 2013, the premiere of the third ‘Ominous’ video clip of the ‘Choose Or Be Chosen’ track took place.
-In February, Lostbone performed alongside Decapitated, None and Chainsaw during Black Star Fest IV – festival in the memory of Aleksander „Olass" Mendyk.
+In February 2013, Lostbone performed at Black Star Fest IV – festival in the memory of Aleksander „Olass" Mendyk.
 At the same month, the band signed in the agreement with Fonografika, which was to release ‘Ominous’ worldwide in a digital form.
-In March and April 2013, Lostbone embarked on yet another tour all over Poland alongside Made of Hate and numerous guests like Hedfirst, Huge CCM, TMS, Empatic, or Traces To Nowhere.
-The tour comprised fifteen concerts.
-In April, the band released the „Ominous" on YouTube for free.
-On 31 May, Lostbone performed during the Ursynalia 2013 Festival, alongside Motörhead, Bullet for my Valentine, Soilwork, Parkway Drive, and HIM.
-In June, Lostbone supported Coal Chamber in Mega Club in Katowice, and on 5 July Gojira in Stodoła club in Warsaw and during Metal Day in Nysa, followed by the series of Autumn concerts alongside Acid Drinkers, Hunter and Frontside, just to mention most important ones.
-Moreover, the band announced, that it is preparing for recording the new album, which is planned to take place during the first months of 2014.
+In March and April 2013, Lostbone embarked on a 15-date tour of Poland alongside Made of Hate and various guests, including Empatic.
+In April, the band released Ominous on YouTube for free.
+On 31 May, Lostbone performed at the Ursynalia 2013 Festival.
+In June, Lostbone supported Coal Chamber in Mega Club in Katowice, and on 5 July Gojira in Stodoła club in Warsaw and during Metal Day in Nysa, followed by a series of autumn concerts alongside Acid Drinkers, Hunter and Frontside.